MakeSchool-Tutorials/sa-2018-concentration/P00-Intro/content.md

 > [info]
 >
-Client-side JavaScript refers to JavaScript code that implements logic on our client (in our case, the browser.)
+Client-side JavaScript refers to JavaScript code that implements logic on our client (in our case, the browser).
 We'll use JavaScript to implement our concentration game's logic.
 In the next tutorial, we'll start to learn about using JavaScript to build web apps that run on servers.

 # What is Concentration?